-- 1.4 The Trust does not endorse, through its policies, procedures or training programmes, the concept of a forced restraint (this is where a person standing up is forced to the floor usually in a prone position by staff). - 1.5 The use of tertiary restrictive interventions (for example: physical restraint) is always considered a measure of last resort, must be proven to be reasonable under the presenting circumstances, for the shortest of period of time possible, in order to minimise the risks to both the service user and staff. - 1.6 Wherever possible the use of the prone position is to be avoided. - 1.7 Unless there are cogent reasons for doing so the use of planned interventions that involve placing the person in the prone/face down/chest down position on any surface, not only the floor, must be avoided (DH, 2015, p.
-295). - 1.8 'Cogent reasons' may be informed by risk to the person or others, or form part of a service users preference in their advanced statement.
-Such issues should be discussed as an MDT and rationales clearly documented in the service user's aggression management care plan. - 1.9 The Trust positively supports individuals with learning disabilities and ensures that noone is prevented from accessing the full range of mental health services available.
+- HMP staff will be trained in line with prison training requirements as identified in the Risk Management Training Policy. - This policy acknowledges and pays due regard to the personal protected characteristics as defined in the Equality Act 2010.
+Staff are expected to take these elements into consideration when planning, implementing, undertaking and reviewing observations. - The Mental Health Units (Use of Force) Act 2018 received Royal Assent on 1 November 2018.
+The Act requires that Mental Health Units must have a policy on the use of force.
+This Policy forms part of such a policy for BSMHFT.
+Once regulations set out the commencement date and the Code of Practice is published, this Act will be in force. - On the date of commencement of the 2018 Act all provisions of this Policy should be read in conjunction and in compliance with provisions of the 2018 Act and published Code of Practice. - 1.3 Principles (beliefs): this presents the major underlying beliefs on which the policy is based. - The Trust does not endorse, through its policies, procedures or training programmes, the concept of a forced restraint (this is where a person standing up is forced to the floor usually in a prone position by staff). - The use of tertiary restrictive interventions (for example: physical restraint) is always considered a measure of last resort, must be proven to be reasonable under the presenting circumstances, for the shortest of period of time possible, in order to minimise the risks to both the service user and staff. - The Trust acknowledges and fully supports national guidance and adopts the position that wherever possible the use of the prone position is to be avoided.
+The Trust extends this belief and continues to work towards, where possible, the avoidance of all restraint. - Unless there are cogent reasons for doing so the use of planned interventions that involve placing the person in the prone/face down/chest down position on any surface, not only the floor, must be avoided (DH, 2015, p.
+295). - 'Cogent reasons' may be informed by risk to the person or others, or form part of a service users preference in their advanced statement.
+Such issues should be discussed as an MDT and rationales clearly documented in the service user's aggression management care plan and/ or PBS plan or equivalent. - The Trust positively supports individuals with learning disabilities and ensures that no-one is prevented from accessing the full range of mental health services available.
 Staff will work collaboratively with colleagues from learning disabilities services and other organisations, in order to ensure that service users and carers have a positive episode of care whilst in our services.
-Information is shared appropriately in order to support this. - 1.10 The Policy will support the Trust five year violence reduction plan and annual quality account goals relating to a reduction in restrictive practices and assaults to service users and staff. - 1.11 Evidence-based violence reduction models (for example Safe Wards) will be used to promote a culture of positive and proactive care with the aim of keeping service users and staff safe.
-This will be a phased process beginning with a Trust pilot the findings of which will be presented to Trust Board and published via CONNECT.
+Information is shared appropriately in order to support this. - The Policy will support the Trust five year violence reduction plan and annual quality account goals relating to a reduction in restrictive practices and assaults to service users and staff. - Safe Wards, an evidence-based violence reduction model will be used in all in-patient clinical areas to promote a culture of positive and proactive care with the aim of keeping service users and staff safe.
+The embedding of the model will be reviewed annually through the process of audit, results of which will be presented to the Trust board via PPCEP.